islegendary/discourse-segment-CDP/CONTRIBUTING.md

 - Be open to feedback.
 We aim to respond to PRs within 1–3 business days.
 - If adding new configuration settings, update the `README.md` and `settings.yml` accordingly.
 - If the plugin behavior changes, update `CHANGELOG.md`.
+- Ensure all Segment event calls follow the latest specifications.

 Thank you for helping improve the Discourse Segment CDP Plugin.